eleonorazari/OrionDR1/README.md

 In the paper Appendix it is also described how to implement a uniform parallax prior.
 See notebook bayesIsoFit_prlxPrior.

+The possibility that we have found the Orion X population discovered by Bouy & Alves (2015) is investigated in the notebook titled
+OrionX.

 Finally, everything I have done with PanStarrs is in the notebook with the same name.